NLIS sheep and goats

 Non-Livestock Production Assurance documentation

-Producers who are not part of the Livestock Production Assurance program can complete a generic Victorian Sheep and goat Consignment Declaration:
+People who are not part of the Livestock Production Assurance program can complete a generic Victorian sheep and goat Consignment Declaration:

 - Victorian Sheep and Goat Consignment Declaration (PDF - 870.5 KB)